alphagov/pay-pagerduty/README.md

 export PAGER_DUTY_API_KEY=$(more ~/pagerduty_token.txt)
 ```

+Create a directory at the root, called `data`.
-Populate the `data/schedules.csv` and `data/users.csv` files by running:
+Populate the `data/schedules.csv` and `data/users.csv` files by running the following command
+(it will complain about not being able to read `/data/rota.csv`, but you can ignore that for now):

 ```
 bundle exec ./bin/schedule -u -s